Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Conclusions and Discussions

 Furthermore, while we focus on the PEC method, it is worth investigating other QEM methods for Hamiltonian simulation.
 For example, the virtual distillation~\cite{huggins2021virtual,koczor2021exponential} and the extrapolation~\cite{temme2017error,mohammadipour2025direct} do not require the explicit information of noise, so they may reduce the total complexity of error-mitigated Hamiltonian simulation.
-Furthermore, the unification of QEM methods, via e.g., generalized quantum subspace expansion~\cite{yoshioka2022generalized,yang2025resource}, may further reduce both physical and algorithmic errors.
-In addition, integrating and balancing our approach with algorithmic QEM methods~\cite{endo2019mitigating,watson2025exponentially} may be valuable for achieving efficient near-term Hamiltonian simulation.
+In addition, the unification of QEM methods, via e.g., generalized quantum subspace expansion~\cite{yoshioka2022generalized,yang2025resource}, may further reduce both physical and algorithmic errors.

 Finally, the optimization of algorithmic resources for minimizing QEM sampling overhead is likely relevant beyond real-time Hamiltonian simulation.
 Similar optimization principles may apply to a broad range of quantum algorithms, such as quantum linear system solvers~\cite{harrow2009quantum,childs2017quantum,wang2024qubit}, ground-state estimation~\cite{ge2019faster,zeng2021universal}, and density-matrix exponentiation~\cite{lloyd2014quantum,wada2025state}.
 In addition, recent studies of quantum-classical hybrid implementations of linear-combination-of-unitaries methods indicate that quantum resources, including circuit depth and ancilla usage, can be traded against classical sampling overhead~\cite{wada2025tradeoffs}.
 It would therefore be important to extend such resource-trade-off analyses by explicitly incorporating the cost of quantum error mitigation and identifying the optimal quantum-classical balance under noise.